seoklee/til/java/Java Garbage Collection.md

 ###Pro tip

 - assigning a 'null' value to an object should not be a big deal.
-- System.gc() is evil like goto command.
+- System.gc() is evil like 'goto' command.
 Do not use it.

 -------